 Meredith is a curator and artist who specializes in new media, interactive, and community engaged art.
 In addition to her role as curator of MoFA, she also teaches in the Department of Art.
 Prior to coming to FSU, she was the Director of Galleries at Indiana State University where she taught in the Department of Art and Design.
 She previously served as the Executive Director of the Nemeth Art Center in Park Rapids, MN.

 MFA – University of Iowa

-Meredith is the Curator of the Museum of Fine Arts and Director of Galleries for the College of Fine Arts.
-Through a collaborative process, she establishes the curatorial vision for the Museum and helps facilitate creative projects across the College.
+Meredith is the Curator of the Museum of Fine Arts and Assistant Professor of Art.
+Through a collaborative process, she establishes the curatorial vision for the Museum and helps facilitate creative projects across the College of Fine Arts.

 Curatorial Practices, Museum Studies, Modern and Contemporary Art Theory and Criticism

-Meredith’s curatorial area of expertise is in contemporary art with a particular focus on community engagement.
+Meredith’s curatorial area of expertise is in contemporary art with a particular focus on community engagement and environmental art.
 In recent curatorial projects she has explored topics such as climate change, public health, and community resiliency.
 In her studio work, she uses a variety of media including installation, paint, books, and digital processes to explore issues of land ownership and management.
 With collaborator Katie Hargrave, she has done a series of projects in State and National Parks across the country.